 Study

-Determining how species differ in their energy investment to key tissue pools, vegetative maintenance costs, vegetative growth, and reproductive investment, is necessary to understanding why, across species, a given age, height, or basal diameter translates differently to leaf area, leaf production, and seed production across species.
-We suggest that different investment patterns and growth-reproduction trade-off outcomes reflect consistent differences in life history strategies and key functional trait values.
-In particular, we hypothesize that
+Determining how species differ in their energy investment to key tissue pools, vegetative replacement costs, vegetative growth to expand size, and reproductive investment and how these pattern shift with plant size and age, is necessary to understanding why, across species with different life history traits, specific RA schedules are observed.
+These data will also yield insight to how vegetative replacement costs influence the pool of surplus energy to be divided between vegetative growth to expand size and reproduction and how this affects the resultant RA schedules.
+In particular, we explore whether

 Species with different RA schedules differ in key life history traits, including lifespan, height, and age at first reproduction.